Hodge-Tate decomposition for non-smooth spaces

-Our next main result is about the splitting of the derived direct image into its cohomology sheaves in the derived category, under an assumption of $X$ being strongly liftable (see Definition \ref{stronglift}).
+After that, we study the general situation about the degeneracy of the $\eh$-$\pe$ spectral sequence.
+As we saw in Remark \ref{proof of main, DVR case}, the Hodge--Tate decomposition follows from the Galois action when $X$ comes from a small subfield.
+It is then natural to ask if the degeneracy holds for more general $X$, or even in the level of the derived category.
+Our next main result confirms the splitting of the derived direct image $R\nu_*\wh\calO_X$ into its cohomology sheaves in the derived category, under an assumption of $X$ being strongly liftable (see Definition \ref{stronglift}).
 The condition is satisfied for example when $X$ is defined over a discretely valued subfield of $K$ that has perfect residue field (Example \ref{discrete lift}), or when $X$ is proper over $K$ (Proposition \ref{proper lift}).

-\begin{theorem} Assume $X$ is quasi-compact and strongly liftable (for example, when $X$ is proper over $K$).
+\begin{theorem} Assume $X$ is a quasi-compact and strongly liftable rigid space over $K$.
 Then there exists a non-canonical quasi-isomorphism

 In particular, the $\eh$-$\pe$ spectral sequence